Yke222/DDD-NoteTaking/NoteKeeper/README.md

 # NoteKeeper

-Note taking app in order to exercise DDD (Domain-Driven Design) code architecture on Flutter.z
+Note taking app in order to exercise DDD (Domain-Driven Design) code architecture on Flutter.